OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 # Alternative Defenses

-Where it is not possible to implement MFA, there are a number of alternative defenses that can be used to protect against credential stuffing.
+Where it is not possible to implement MFA, there are a number of alternative defenses that can be used to protect against credential stuffing and password spraying.
 In isolation none of these are as effective as MFA, however if multiple defenses are implemented in a layered approach, they can provide a reasonable degree of protection.
 In many cases, these mechanisms will also protect against brute-force or password spraying attacks.

-Where an application has multiple user roles, it may be appropraite to implement difference defenses for different roles.
+Where an application has multiple user roles, it may be appropriate to implement difference defenses for different roles.
 For example, it may not be feasible to enforce MFA for all users, but it should be possible to require that all administrators use it.

+## Secondary Passwords, PINs and Security Questions

+As well as requiring a user to enter their password when authentication, they can also be prompted to provide additional security information such as:

+- A PIN
+- Specific characters from a secondary passwords or memorable word
+- Answers to security questions

+It must be emphasised that this **does not** constitute multi-factor authentication (as both factors are the same - something you know).
+However, it can still provide a useful layer of protection against both credential stuffing and password spraying where proper MFA can't be implemented.

 ## CAPTCHA

-Requiring a user to solve a CAPTCHA for each login attempt can help to preven tautomated login attemps, which would significantly slow down a credential stuffing attack.
+Requiring a user to solve a CAPTCHA for each login attempt can help to prevent automated login attempts, which would significantly slow down a credential stuffing or password spraying attack.
 However, CAPTCHAs are not perfect, and in many cases tools exist that can be used to break them with a reasonably high success rate.

 To improve usability, it may be desirable to only require the user solve a CAPTCHA when the login request is considered suspicious, using the same criteria discussed above.

 ## IP Blacklisting

 Less sophisticated attacks will often use a relatively small number of IP addresses, which can be blacklisted after a number of failed login attempts.
 These failures should be tracked separately to the per-user failures, which are intended to protect against brute-force attacks.
-The blacklist should be temporary, in order to reduce the likelihood of permenantly blocking legitimate users.
+The blacklist should be temporary, in order to reduce the likelihood of permanently blocking legitimate users.

 Additionally, there are a number of publicly available blacklists of known bad IP addresses which are collected by websites such as [AbuseIPDB](https://www.abuseipdb.com) based on abuse reports from users.

 Consider storing the last IP address which successfully logged in to each account, and if this IP address is added to a blacklist, then taking appropriate action such as locking the account and notifying the user, as it likely that their account has been compromised.

-## Defense Option 4: Device Fingerprinting
+## Device Fingerprinting

-By running some simple JavaScript device information collections, you can learn certain things about the device(s) used to log into each account.
-If a `Windows(OS)/English(Language)/Chrome(Browser)` device logged in the last 5 times, and we have a new geolocation source with `Linux/FireFox/Spanish`, then we can be pretty certain that the user is not the original one (other options include time zones, last login times, user agents, plugins version, flash, etc).

-The most simple implementation, while minimizing reduction in effectiveness, would be **Operating System + Geolocation + Language**.

-How you deal with mismatches is also a major consideration.
-If you are performing complex device fingerprinting, using many variables, then more severe actions might be taken, such as locking the account.

-Using simple fingerprinting, with maybe 2 or 3 variables would require that less stringent actions be taken, due to it's higher likelihood of a false positive.
-In this case, maybe the source IP is blocked if it attempts more than 3 user IDs.
+Aside from the IP address, There are a number of different factors that can be used to attempt to fingerprint a device.
+Some of these can be obtained passively by the server from the HTTP headers (particularly the "User-Agent" header), including:

+- Operating system
+- Browser
+- Language

+Using JavaScript it is possible to access far more information, such as:

+- Screen resolution
+- Installed fonts
+- Installed browser plugins

+Using these various attributes, it is possible to create a fingerprint of the device.
+This fingerprint can then be matched against any browser attempting to login to the account, and if it doesn't match then the user can be prompted for additional authentication.
+Many users will have multiple devices or browsers that they use, so it is not practical to block attempts that do not match the existing fingerprints.

-Example library that can be used is [fingerprintjs2](https://github.com/Valve/fingerprintjs2)
+The [fingerprintjs2](https://github.com/Valve/fingerprintjs2) JavaScript library can be used to carry out client-side fingerprinting.

-## Defense Option 5: Disallow Email Addresses as User IDs

-In many cases, credential reuse is an issue because user IDs are the same on multiple sites.
-In most cases, they are the email address of the user, for usability.
-This is an obvious problem when considering Credential Stuffing.
-One possible approach is to avoid use of email addresses as userids.
-Not using email addresses as userids also helps prevent spearfishing attacks against such users, because the email associated with the user account is far less obvious.
+## Require Unpredictable Usernames

+Credential stuffing attacks rely on not just the re-use of passwords between multiple sites, but also the re-use of usernames.
+A significant number of websites use the email address as the username, and as most users will have a single email address they use for all their accounts, this makes the combination of an email address and password very effective for credential stuffing attacks.

+Requiring users to create their own username when registering on the website makes it harder for an attacker to obtain valid username and password pairs for credential stuffing, as many of the available credential lists only include email addresses.
+Providing the user with generated username can provide a higher degree of protection (as users are likely to choose the same username on most websites), but is user friendly.
+Additionally, care needs to be taken to ensure that any generated usernames are not predictable (such as being based on the user's full name, or sequential numeric IDs), as this could make enumerating valid usernames for a password spraying attack easier.

 # Secondary Defenses

-These techniques are, in most cases, only slowing the attacker down.
-If the credential stuffing is a serious threat to you, they can buy you some time to defend against ongoing attacks.
-They can be also useful, against opportunistic attackers, who use standard tools and probably will choose easier targets to attack.
+The following mechanisms are not sufficient to prevent credential stuffing or password spraying attacks; however they can be used to make the attacks more time consuming or technically difficult to implement.
+This can be useful to defend against opportunistic attackers, who use off-the-shelf tools and are likely to be discouraged by any technical barriers, but will not be sufficient against a more targeted attack.

-## Multi-Step Login Process
+## Multi-Step Login Processes

-*Most of the automated account validation we've seen is using single step validation and checking for a success conditions.
-By forcing the client to render the response and include that in the next request (and including [Synchronizer (CSRF) Tokens](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md)), we are just eliminating the basic attempts.
-It's not comprehensive.*
+The majority of off-the-shelf tools are designed for a single step login process, where the credentials are POSTed to the server, and the response indicates whether or not the login attempt was successful.
+By adding additional steps to this process, such as requiring the username and password to be entered sequentially, or requiring that the user first obtains a random [CSRF Token](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md) before they can login, this makes the attack slightly more difficult to perform, and doubles the number of requests that the attacker must make.

 ## Require JavaScript and/or block headless browsers

-Requiring JavaScript will increase cost of attack because attacker have to run real browser.
-Blocking headless browsers is another step after requiring javascript to block browsers similar to PhantomJS or Headless Chrome.
-To detect such browsers application should check JavaScript properties that are used in these browsers like:
-`navigator.webdriver`, `window._phantom`, `window.callPhantom` and user-agents `PhantomJS`, `HeadlessChrome`.

-## Pwned Passwords

-Application can check whether passwords used by users were previously or recently exposed in data breaches.
-After check application can either notify user about it or force changing password to new one.
-Trustworthy, big and updated data source for such password is Troy Hunt's service - [Pwned Passwords](https://haveibeenpwned.com/Passwords).
-You can host it yourself or use [API](https://haveibeenpwned.com/API/v2#PwnedPasswords).
+Most tools used for these types of attacks will make direct POST requests to the server and read the responses, but will not download or execute JavaScript that was contained in them.
+By requiring the attacker to evaluate JavaScript in the response (for example to generate a valid token that must be submitted with the request), this forces the attacker to either use a real browser with an automation framework like Selenium or Headless Chrome, or to implement JavaScript parsing with another tool such as PhantomJS.
+Additionally, there are a number of techniques that can be used to [Headless Chrome](https://antoinevastel.com/bot%20detection/2018/01/17/detect-chrome-headless-v2.html) or [PhantomJS](https://blog.shapesecurity.com/2015/01/22/detecting-phantomjs-based-visitors/).

+## Identifying Leaked Password

+When a user sets a new password on the application, as well as checking it against a list of known weak passwords, it can also be checked against passwords that have previously been breached.
+The most well known public service for this is [Pwned Passwords](https://haveibeenpwned.com/Passwords) by Troy Hunt.
+You can host a copy the application yourself, or use the [API](https://haveibeenpwned.com/API/v2#PwnedPasswords).

 In order to protect the value of the source password being searched for, Pwned Passwords implements a [k-Anonymity model](https://en.wikipedia.org/wiki/K-anonymity) that allows a password to be searched for by partial hash.
 This allows the first 5 characters of a SHA-1 password hash to be passed to the API.

-Remember that you should have access to passwords only just after user log-in or register new account (after that passwords will be stored in [hashed form](cheatsheets/Password_Storage_Cheat_Sheet.md#leverage-an-adaptive-one-way-function)).
-This is the only one place, where you can check if password was leaked.
-Make sure that you do not log or store plaintext password during this operation.

 ## Notify users about unusual security events

-Many applications sends notification to their users about unusual security events like: password change, e-mail change, login from new browser, high number of unsuccessful logins etc. This notifications are useful because it allows users to verify and take actions themselves e.g. change password, invalidate sessions or contact your support if the action was really malicious.
-It will help you spot the real issue and allow you to defend user.

-There is also a risk associated with such notifications, if your customers will receive a lot of such messages with false positives or if they don't understand the message it may cause more harm than good.

-You may go further and create full webpage with recent security events.
+When suspicious or unusal activity is detected, it may be appropriate to notify or warn the user.
+However, care should be taken that the user does not get overwhelmed with a large number of notifiations that are not important to them, or they will just start to ignore or delete them.

+For example, it would generally not be appropriate to notify a user that there had been an attempt to login to their account with an incorrect password.
+However, if there had been a login with the correct password, but which had then failed the subsequent MFA check, the user should be notified so that they can change their password.

+Details related to current or recent logins should also be made visible to the user.
+For example, when they login to the application, the date, time and location of their previous login attempt could be displayed to them.
+Additionally, if the application supports concurrent sessions, the user should be able to view a list of all active sessions, and to terminate any other sessions that are not legitimate.

 # References